What is your most memorable wedding?

 So, how did CakeBuds originate?
 Well, since a young age I have always enjoyed baking.
 However it wasn't until September 2016 that I started baking celebration cakes, as I wanted to create something special for my daughters first birthday.
 Family and friends then asked me to make cakes for them, so I taught myself to decorate cakes using books, Pinterest, YouTube and other online tutorials.
 The feedback I received was overwhelming which ultimately encouraged me to set up CakeBuds in summer 2017.

 At the start of 2018, I decided to expand my business into wedding cakes.
-Expanding into wedding cakes has led to many exciting opportunities such as styled photoshoots, becoming a recommended wedding supplier for several wedding venues across the south of England (including The Elvetham, Highfield Park, Rownhams House, The Dome in Worthing and new wedding venue The Barn at Avington) and winning the title of South Central Wedding Cake Designer/Maker of the year in The 2019 Wedding Industry Awards.
+Expanding into wedding cakes has led to many exciting opportunities such as styled photoshoots, becoming a recommended wedding supplier for several wedding venues across the south of England (including The Elvetham, Highfield Park, The Grange, Rownhams House, The Dome in Worthing and new wedding venue The Barn at Avington) and winning the title of South Central Wedding Cake Designer/Maker of the year in The 2019 Wedding Industry Awards.

 What would be your show stopper in the Great British Bake Off?